Pepengineers/PEPEnterfaceToolkit/README.md

 }
 ```

-The **Pepengineers.PEPEnterfaceToolkit** contains two abstract classes `BindableCommandElement` and `BindablePropertyElement` that provide a methods for getting properties from the `BindingContext`.
+The **PEPEnterfaceToolkit** contains two abstract classes `BindableCommandElement` and `BindablePropertyElement` that provide a methods for getting properties from the `BindingContext`.

 Finally, tell the elements factory what to do with the new UI element.